 Thinner skis, with a lesser sidecut, have less surface area to distribute the skier’s weight and therefore are more liable to sink when in softer snow conditions.
 However, thinner skis do have their perks.
 Almost all of the world’s skis that are designed for speed are orientated around this thin design.
 As there is less ski, it can be worked more effectively than a model with a greater sidecut.
-So, if your perfect pair has to be speed-demons that live for bullet-proof ice, the only options are skis with a lesser sidecut.
+So, if your perfect pair has to be speed-demons that live for bullet-proof ice, the only options are skis with less sidecut.

 The three pieces of information that ski companies give the consumer regarding their ski’s sidecut – the three numbers on the tail – are not always useful.
 Actually, there is only one figure that is universally profound.
 The sidecut under-foot, or at the waist, is the best method to judge a ski’s habitual conditional preferences.
 This will always be the figure that is in the middle of the listings.

 Sidecut drastically alters a ski’s performance and it is crucial that all buyers searching for their perfect skis are aware of its influence on a model’s performance.
 Sidecut is what makes skis like Fischer RC4s and Rossignol Soul 7s so drastically different.
 If the ski widths were to be swapped, perhaps the top powder ski would be the Fischer RC4.
 However, in the present, they remain lovers of boiler-plate ice, and that’s not set to change anytime soon.

 Throughout this piece, the term ‘stiffness’ or flex of a ski, has been something that was referenced time and time again.
 This is because our experts believe that this is where the vast majority of buyers make mistakes.
-To recap, the flex impacts on how much physical effort is required to make a ski turn.
+To recap, the flex of a ski impacts how much physical effort is required to make a ski turn.
 On the hill, this equates to a stiffer ski being far harder to turn than models with lower flexes.
 Whether you are intermediate or advanced the flex is something that you will need to pay attention to.